All events are subject to change or cancellation in accordance with social gathering guidelines.

 June 12 | Cane Creek Park | Free

-A day of free fishing and a scavenger hunt awaits anglers ages 15 and under during the annual Kids Fishing Derby presented by the Tennessee Tech University Student Fisheries Association, Tennessee Wildlife Resources Agency and Cookeville Leisure Services.
+A day of free fishing and a species scavenger hunt awaits anglers ages 15 and under during the annual Kids Fishing Derby presented by the Tennessee Tech University Student Fisheries Association, Tennessee Wildlife Resources Agency and Cookeville Leisure Services.
 The event coincides with Tennessee Free Fishing Day, so no fishing license is required.
-This year's event will consist of a fishing scavenger hunt (fish identification, etc.) to allow for social distancing.
 Participants should bring their own fishing gear and bait.
-More details to come.

 Red, White & Boom